Chimpanzee–human last common ancestor: Age estimates

 An estimate of 10 to 13 million years for the CHLCA was proposed in 1998, and a range of 7 to 10 million years ago is assumed by White and colleagues in 2009.
 A 2016 study analyzed transitions at CpG sites in genome sequences, which exhibit a more clocklike behavior than other substitutions, arriving at an estimate for human and chimpanzee divergence time of between 9.3 and 6.5 million years ago.

 Studies in the 2020s suggest a more recent divergence time, such as between 6.6 and 4.7 million years ago in a 2022 article.
 In a 2025 paper in comparative genomics, the complete telomere-to-telomere sequences of six hominoid genomes were used to estimate the CHLCA split as between 6.3 and 5.5 million years ago.
+By contrast, a 2026 meta-analysis of molecular estimates published from 1967 to 2023 found that they have drifted older over the decades, with genome-based estimates old enough to fit the accepted hominin fossil record putting the split at about 8 million years ago, with a 99.5% probability that it happened more than 7 million years ago.